Future water services delivery system

 Financing for councils via Local Government Funding Agency

-Sitting alongside the new models that will be available to councils under the Bill, in August 2024 LGFA confirmed it will provide financing to support water council-controlled organisations (CCOs) that are financially supported by their parent council or councils.
+Sitting alongside the new models available to councils under the Act, in August 2024 LGFA confirmed it will provide financing to support water council-controlled organisations (CCOs) that are financially supported by their parent council or councils.

-LGFA has also confirmed it can immediately begin lending to high growth councils with leverage up to 350 per cent of their total revenue.
+LGFA has also confirmed it can lend to high growth councils up to a level equivalent to 350 per cent of their total revenue.
 This is a significant increase in the standard leverage available to councils at 280 per cent.

 Find out more: